loktacar/wallpapermaker/README.md

 Tired of having a folder full of wallpapers and only seeing one at a time?

 `wpmaker` has the ability to create collages from randomly selected images from a folder.
-Also it can do the standard one-at-a-time thing.
+Also it can do the standard one-at-a-time thing, keeping the aspect ratio and cropping instead of stretching.

 Here is an [example](http://i.imgur.com/BnZTn.jpg)

-See how to work this thing below this description.

 Why is this a better solution than other *leading brands*?